 Richard Meech, president of Meech Grant Productions Ltd., has 20 years experience as a documentary filmmaker and television producer.

-In 2010 he released Vine of the Soul: Encounters with Ayahuasca, a one-hour film about ayahuasca, the sacred psychoactive medicine from the Amazon that is changing modern lives.
+In 2010 he released Ayahuasca Vine of the Soul, a one-hour film about ayahuasca, the sacred psychoactive medicine from the Amazon that is changing modern lives.

 Meech was the creator of the internationally acclaimed series Millennium: Tribal Wisdom and The Modern World.
 He and his partner, Michael Grant, produced and directed the epic cross-cultural anthropology series of 10 one-hour films seen by over 70 million viewers worldwide.

-The Emmy Award-winning series (Global, PBS and BBC 1993) also won two Geminis, a silver Hugo Award (Chicago) and the gold medal at the Houston International Festival.
+The [email protected] Award-winning series (Global, PBS and BBC 1993) also won two Geminis, a silver Hugo Award (Chicago) and the gold medal at the Houston International Festival.

 In 2000, Meech directed the one-hour documentary film, In the Shadow of a Saint, which explored writer Ken Wiwa’s struggle to come to terms with his father, the late Nigerian activist and martyr, Ken Saro-Wiwa.
 The film (CBC Newsworld and BBC) received two Gemini nominations and won Honorable Mention at the Hot Docs Festival 2001.